 Bill Maris is the founder of Section 32, a venture capital fund investing at the frontiers of technology and biology.
 Bill has invested in over 500 companies, resulting in more than 30 IPOs, 100+ mergers and acquisitions and 50+ companies that have exceeded $1B valuations, including Aurora Innovation, Nest (acquired by Google), Uber (NASDAQ: UBER), Crowdstrike (NASDAQ: CRWD), Coinbase, 23andme, Flatiron Health (acquired by Roche), Foundation Medicine (acquired by Roche), The Climate Corporation (acquired by Monsanto), and Adimab.

-While at Google, Bill was also Vice President of Special Projects where he worked closely with Waymo, Google X and Verily, was head of Google for Startups and led private company investment activities for the company while building a team of 70 across 13 global offices, 8 countries and 9 different venture funds.
-Bill is also the creator and founder of Calico, a multi-billion dollar company focused on understanding aging and extending life.
+Bill is the founder and first CEO of Google Ventures, where he was also Vice President of Special Projects.
+He worked closely with Google X, Waymo and Verily, and led global investment activities for Google and Alphabet.
+Bill is also the founder of Calico, a multi-billion dollar company focused on understanding aging and extending life.

 In the mid-2000s, he partnered with entrepreneur David Green to transfer a novel hydrophobic acrylic lens to Aurolab to treat and cure cataract blindness in the developing world.
-It has since helped prevent or cure cataract blindness in more than 30 million people worldwide.
+It has since helped prevent or cure cataract blindness in more than 40 million people worldwide.

-Bill has a degree in neuroscience from Middlebury College and his background includes research at the Duke University School of Medicine, Department of Neurobiology.
+Bill has a degree in neuroscience from Middlebury College, and his background includes research at the Duke University School of Medicine, Department of Neurobiology.